-Medical studies in English in Humanitas University, Milan
+Medical studies in English at Humanitas University, Milan

-There are two Medical courses in English language offered by humanitas university.
-The first one is Hunimed, the “mainstream” Medical school which prioritizes clinical teaching; the second one is the very new MEDTEC School, which is instead a sort of joint degree with a curriculum spanning also the biotechnological advances in medicine and how they can be employed by physicians.
+There are two English-language medical courses offered by Humanitas University.
+The first one is Hunimed, the “mainstream” medical school which prioritizes clinical teaching; the second one is the very new MEDTEC School, which is instead a sort of joint degree, with a curriculum spanning traditional medical education and biotechnological advances in medicine, and how they can be used by physicians.

-The Humanitas University Medicine and Surgery degree – for short, Hunimed – is the medical program offered by the Humanitas Research Hospital, a private institution which has been running this course since 2014.
-The course spans six years, with the first two being dedicated to the study of basic and human sciences, and is entirely taught in English.
-The following four years are instead devoted to clinical disciplines, such as Internal Medicine, Surgical Specialties and Emergency Medicine.
+The Humanitas University Medicine and Surgery degree – or Hunimed – is a program offered by Humanitas Research Hospital, a private institution which has been running this course since 2014.
+The program lasts six years, with the first two being dedicated to the study of basic and human sciences, and is entirely taught in English.
+The following four years are devoted to clinical disciplines, such as internal medicine, surgery, and emergency medicine.

-The teaching is performed using a multidisciplinary and interactive approach, where students tackle every topic from several different perspectives so as to acquire a holistic approach to medicine; this translates to different subjects being grouped as integrated courses in order not to lose sight of the general concepts, and the use of case scenarios and problem-based learning.
+The teaching is performed using a multidisciplinary and interactive approach, where students tackle every topic from several different perspectives so as to acquire a holistic approach to medicine; this manifests itself as different subjects being grouped as integrated courses, so students do not lose sight of general concepts, and the use of case scenarios and problem-based learning.

-Exams take place in different sessions, mainly January-February, June-July, and September, and may be written or oral.
+Exams take place in different sessions, mainly January-February, June-July, and September.
+Exams may be written or oral.

 Quick facts about Hunimed

 - Admission & Requirements – Entry to the course is restricted by the Ministry of Education.
-Candidates are required to have obtained a Secondary School Diploma and are selected through the Humanitas IMAT test.
+Candidates are required to have obtained a secondary school diploma and are selected via the Humanitas IMAT test.

-- Emphasis on hands-on training – Aside from the Clerkships based at the Humanitas Research Hospital, the Hunimed students will also take advantage of a Simulation Centre provided with high-fidelity rooms.
+- Emphasis on hands-on training – Aside from the clerkships based at Humanitas Research Hospital, Hunimed students also take advantage of a Simulation Centre, provided with high-fidelity rooms.

-- Funding – Each year the university offers a few merit-based scolarships that aim to cover completely or partially the annual tuition fees.
+- Funding – Each year the university offers a few merit-based scholarships that aim to completely or partially cover annual tuition fees.

-- International mobility – Humanitas encourages students to complete part of their training abroad by investing on bilateral international agreements and mobility programs such as Erasmus+.
+- International mobility – Humanitas encourages students to complete part of their training abroad by investing in bilateral international agreements and mobility programs such as Erasmus+.

-- Living in Milan – Milan is not just the Fashion Capital: it’s the throbbing heart of the Italian industry and a technologically advanced city.
+- Living in Milan – Milan is not just Italy’s fashion capital: it’s the throbbing heart of Italian industry and a technologically advanced city.
 If the city is all about work during the day, after dark it lights up with a rich nightlife.

 MEDTEC School – Innovation at Humanitas University

 Hunimed is not the only medical course that Humanitas University is offering.
-Born from a partnership between Humanitas University and The Politecnico di Milano (one of the most renowned institutes in Italy for engineering and technical development), MEDTEC School is a medical school with a focus on acquiring both the medical and the biotechnological skills that will be required from the physicians of the near future.
+Born from a partnership between Humanitas University and Milan Polytechnic (on of the most renowned technological institutes in Italy), MEDTEC is a medical school with a focus on acquiring both the medical and the biotechnological skills that will be required from physicians of the near future.

-Some of the fields of research and competence that students will make acquaintance with include precision medicine, big data analysis, A.I. and machine learning, robotic surgery, 3D printing and bioprostheses.
-In addition to the M.D. qualification, MEDTEC School graduates will also earn a Biomedical Engineering Bacherlor’s degree issued by the Politecnico di Milano.
+Some of the fields of research and skills that students will experience include precision medicine, big data analysis, AI and machine learning, robotic surgery, 3D-printing, and bioprostheses.
+In addition to the MD qualification, MEDTEC graduates will also earn a Biomedical Engineering Bachelor’s degree issued by Milan Polytechnic.